rroy11705/task-management-system/README.md

 ## License

-This project is licensed under [LICENSE] - see the LICENSE file for details.
+This project is licensed under [MIT LICENSE] - see the LICENSE file for details.